-Indicates the leveling activity.
-If the LED is off, then the gain of the AGC-Leveler is frozen at the last setting.
-The signal level where the gain is frozen is determined by the AUTO-RELEASE LEVEL control. think of it in terms of the minimum signal level required to make the AGC-Leveler try to maintain the Target Output Level.
+Another way to understand this control is to think of it in terms of the minimum signal level required to make the AGC-Leveler try to maintain the Target Output Level.
 Once the signal falls below the AUTO-RELEASE setting, the AGC-Leveler allows the signal to decrease.
 When the input signal exceeds the AUTO-RELEASE setting, the AGC-Leveler once again tries to maintain constant output level.

-RECOVERY RATE

-Sets the basic recovery-time.
+RECOVERY RATE - Sets the basic recovery-time.
 Fast for speech, slow for music or music/speech.
 Fast might work for music in special applications.